lucy-sha512/archethic-docs/docs/learn/token.md

 ## Standardized

-Arch Ethic's tokens are also unified through a specification to help implementers, developers and users to have a clear understanding of their definition.
+Archethic's tokens are also unified through a specification to help implementers, developers and users to have a clear understanding of their definition.

-For more details please take a look at the [AEIP-2](https://github.com/Arch Ethic-foundation/aeip/blob/main/AEIP-2.md)
+For more details please take a look at the [AEIP-2](https://github.com/Archethic-foundation/aeip/blob/main/AEIP-2.md)

 ## Creation

 To create a token, you have to:
-1. set the transaction's type to "token"
+1. Set the transaction's type to "token"
-2. defined in the transaction's data the token definition
+2. Define token definition in transaction data.

 ### Fungible